Dubai: Rent yachts for over Dh160,000 a night to watch Fifa World Cup matches

 To cater to the increasing number of guests, heavy traction in bookings, and soaring demand, the company has hired an additional staff of 75 people.

 However, other yacht rental companies have not planned on screening Fifa World Cup matches during the season.
-Sandeep Rai Nanje, founder of Nanje Yachts and Nanje Marine said that they have been receiving inquiries on the same.
+Sandeep Rai Nanje, founder of Nanje Yachts and Nanje Marine, said they have been receiving enquiries.

 Nanje Yachts have six luxury yachts in its fleet with the biggest one being 95 feet.
 “We will be charging our normal rates which starts at Dh400 per hour up to Dh2,000 per hour depending on the size of the yacht,” added Rai.